Chemical Delignification Perth

 Part of the job description of a Roof Tiler is to install the Roof Tile Battens.
 The rest of the roof frame is installed by the Roof Carpenters.
 Roof carpenters must abide by timber framing 1684.2 and 1684.4 span tables.

 The roof carpenter does not set out the final load-bearing part of the structure.
 That is left to the roof tiler in most cases.
 Unfortunately, the latest trick by these shonky building inspectors is to try and claim falsely.
-Battens are installed by a roof tiler and not a carpenter that they are actually part of the roof cover.
+Battens are installed by a roof tiler and not a carpenter they are actually part of the roof cover.
 Not the roof frame, this would make them a non-structural item, nice try on their part.
 Well, the truth of the matter is as a roof tiler we are also bound by Australian standards.
 As2049 and as2050.
-For roof tilers clearly states we are to refer to part 3.4.3 please see below the national construction code
+For roof tilers clearly state we are to refer to part 3.4.3 please see below the national construction code

 It then explains structural stability and resistance to actions as shown in the final image.